Xwilarg/Asasuzume/README.md

 ## Contributing

 Since I'm playing on the Japanese version I only have access to the lines of the characters I own, only in Japanese, and only for bond levels I reached so I would really appreciate if I could have help for that part \
-If you are interested, please read [CONTRIBUTING.md](the contribution guide), feel free to open an [issue](https://github.com/Xwilarg/Asasuzume/issues) if you have any question
+If you are interested, please read [the contribution guide](CONTRIBUTING.md), feel free to open an [issue](https://github.com/Xwilarg/Asasuzume/issues) if you have any question

 ## Development